Private-MachineLearning/Private-MachineLearning.github.io/faq.md

 This website is [open-source][source].
 Please open an [issue][issues] or submit a [pull request][pulls] with proposed changes.

-## What does  &#949; = 0 mean?
+## What does  &epsilon; = 0 mean?
-&#949; = 0 indicates zero-shot performance on the dataset, meaning no privacy was compromised on the private data, as the model was neither trained nor fine-tuned on it.
+&epsilon; = 0 indicates zero-shot performance on the dataset, meaning no privacy was compromised on the private data, as the model was neither trained nor fine-tuned on it.
 Please note that in this case, the accountant is not applicable (N/A) since no privacy budget was actually consumed.

 ## Why do some models on the leaderboard only have a general label like 'CNN' or 'DNN'?
 If the architecture is explicitly mentioned in the paper or code, it is specified in the leaderboard.
 However, note that while a name is listed, for full architectural details, one must refer to the related paper or code.
 If the model is not a widely known architecture, a more general term like 'CNN' or 'DNN' is used.
 This indicates that the architecture is a combination of layers described in the paper, or it is not mentioned at all.